John Howard Society of York Region

 For further information on any of the programs listed below, please contact Sarita Leicher, Program Manager by calling or texting 437-431-0231 or by email at sleicher@jhsyork.ca

-To make a referral or to self-refer to any of the programs below, please use the following link to complete the form:
+To make a referral or to self-refer to any of the programs below, please use the following link to complete our referral form.
+Please only select the program that MOST applies to you as selecting multiple programs can delay the intake process.

 Direct Accountability Program

-The Direct Accountability Program is made up of two alternatives to formal charges and/or prosecution for individuals who have been held over for specific minor criminal offences.
+The Direct Accountability Program offers two alternatives to formal charges and/or prosecution for individuals facing specific minor criminal offenses.

-Pre-Charge Diversion are referrals directly from York Regional Police for individuals who volunteer to participate in the program as an alternative to formal charges for specific minor criminal offences.
-Individuals in the program are provided an opportunity to be held accountable and make amends by participating in community based sanctions.
-Individuals are provided with community resources and counselling supports as a positive response to reducing crime.
+Pre-Charge Diversion consists of referrals from York Regional Police for individuals who voluntarily participate in the program as an alternative to formal charges.
+This program provides an opportunity for individuals to take accountability and make amends through community-based sanctions provided on a proportional manner.
+Participants also receive access to community resources and counseling supports, fostering a proactive approach to reducing crime.

 For individuals seeking more information about the Adult Pre-Charge Diversion program, please send an email to: DAPinquiries@jhsyork.ca